2017 NACD BRC: Culture as a Corporate Asset

 Non-Member Price: $60

-Culture is like oxygen: It's critically important; it's everywhere; it's difficult to capture; and generally taken for granted unless and until it becomes a problem.
-Culture is the single strongest common thread among all major boardroom issues - from risk management to management succession and everything in-between.
-Join our discussion with directors experienced in identifying red flags and overseeing successful culture transformations while hearing insights from this year's NACD Blue Ribbon Commission Report.
+The lively panel shared their insights and exeperiences discussing how Culture is like oxygen: It's critically important; it's everywhere; it's difficult to capture; and generally taken for granted unless and until it becomes a problem.
+Culture being the single strongest common thread among all major boardroom issues - from risk management to management succession and everything in-between.
+Over sixty attendees joined in the discussion and received a complimentary copy of this year's NACD Blue Ribbon Commission Report.